Top 50 Most Popular Irish Movies

 Average

-Maudie is a biographical drama set in the rugged coastal town of Marshalltown, Nova Scotia.
-It tells the captivating story of Maud Lewis, a spirited woman living with rheumatoid arthritis that has severely limited her mobility.
+Maudie is a moving biographical drama set in the rugged coastal community of Marshalltown, Nova Scotia.
+The film brings to life the extraordinary journey of Maud Lewis, a spirited woman whose battle with rheumatoid arthritis has greatly restricted her mobility.

-Audiences have widely praised Maudie for its heartwarming portrayal of resilience, creativity, and the transformative power of love.
-Sally Hawkins's mesmerising performance as Maud has garnered particular acclaim.
+Audiences have widely praised Maudie for its heartfelt depiction of perseverance, creativity, and the power of love to heal.
+Sally Hawkins delivers a mesmerizing performance as Maud, earning particular acclaim from critics and viewers alike.

 20